Skip to Content

 Presented for more than 30 years during National Social Work Month in March, the Rubenstein Social Justice Award is given in honor of the late professor Dan Rubenstein, a former faculty member in the School of Social Work, and his late wife, Mary Lou, a former school social worker.
 Recipients of this award are role models whose courage and strength inspire others to stand up—and step up—to advocate and be a voice in their local community.
 The values of social justice are integral to honorees’ daily lives, and their work represents the true spirit of the Rubenstein Social Justice Award.

-The theme of this year’s program is “United for Change: Honoring Collective Impact and Collaboration in Rural Communities,” and Perusse’s impact in Camden and collaboration with Syracuse University is second-to-none in Central New York.
+The theme of this year’s program was “United for Change: Honoring Collective Impact and Collaboration in Rural Communities,” and Perusse’s impact in Camden and collaboration with Syracuse University is second-to-none in Central New York.

 The Camden Life Center, a partnership between the Come to the Table Counseling and Center for Family Life and Recovery (CFLR), is a center for multiple agencies to come together and act in their areas of strength for the maximum impact and overall benefit of their community.
 The primary goal is to inspire hope, provide help, promote wellness, and transform lives with a focus of being “in Camden, of Camden, for Camden.”
 Camden is located less than an hour’s drive northeast of Syracuse.